bkoi/denas-bakery/README.md

 * ### Design
     * #### Color Scheme
-        My final color palette was inspired by the one found on [Easil](https://about.easil.com/how-to-create-a-stunning-color-palette-with-just-an-image/) which has a considerably better good contrast ratio as you can see below.
+        My final color palette was inspired by one found on [Easil](https://about.easil.com/how-to-create-a-stunning-color-palette-with-just-an-image/) which has a considerably good contrast ratio.

         ![New Color Scheme](./assets/images/new-color-scheme.png)